 Many hundreds of chemicals have been identified as possible skin sensitisers, and allergic contact dermatitis, although not life-threatening, can be associated with considerable morbidities.
-As with other forms of allergic disease, allergic contact dermatitis proceeds in two phases: (i) the induction/sensitisation phase during which a person becomes sensitised; a process which is dependent upon expansion of allergen-reactive T cells in lymph nodes draining the site of exposure, and (ii) the elicitation phase which occurs upon repeat exposure of a sensitised person to the sensitising material resulting in a localised cutaneous inflammatory reaction characteristic of an allergic response.
+As with other forms of allergic disease, allergic contact dermatitis proceeds in two phases: (i) the induction/sensitisation phase during which a person becomes sensitised, a process which is dependent upon the expansion of allergen-reactive T cells in lymph nodes draining the site of exposure, and (ii) the elicitation phase which occurs upon repeat exposure of a sensitised person to the sensitising material resulting in a localised cutaneous inflammatory reaction characteristic of an allergic response.

 Adverse Outcome Pathway